SGerk5015/SGerk5015.github.io/README.md

  Bank Churn Modeling:

-  Using a dataset found [Here](https://www.superdatascience.com/pages/training), I used Tableau to model which columns had the largest risk of closing their bank account and products.
+  From a practice dataset which detailed 10,000 customers of a bank I used Tableau to model which columns had the largest risk of closing their bank account and products.
 With this analysis it is reccomeneded that the bank which provided the dataset should review the current marketing in Germany and marketing towards Women.
-Both of these catagories had larger than average churn rates which indicates better tactics by competitors to recurit new customers or that the bank is failing its own current customers
+Both of these catagories had larger than average churn rates which indicates better tactics by competitors to recurit new customers or that the bank is failing its own current customers.
+This dataset can be found [Here](https://www.superdatascience.com/pages/training)
 ______________________________________________________________________________________________________________________

 ### Work Experience
  Orientaion Leader May 2024 - Present

--   Help students new to the university get accustomed to the university.
-Assist in campus events with new and current students.
+-  Facilitated the transition of new students new to the university by leading interactive classes and a campus tour.
+Provided guidance to these students throughout their first year at the university.

   Lifeguard June 2021 - August 2022